Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 \begin{cor} Let $R$ and $\m$ be as above.
 Then $(-)^a\colon \bf{Mod}_R\to \bf{Mod}_R^a$ commutes with limits and colimits.
 In particular, $\bf{Mod}_R^a$ is complete and cocomplete, and filtered colimits and (arbitrary) products are exact in $\bf{Mod}_R^a$. \end{cor} \begin{proof} The first claim follows from the fact that $(-)^a$ admits left and right adjoints.
 The second claim follows the first claim, exactness of $(-)^a$, and analogous exactness properties in $\bf{Mod}_R$. \end{proof}

 The last thing we need to address in this section is how almost mathematics interacts with base change.
-We want to be able to speak about preservation of various properties of modules under a base change along a map $R \to S$.
+We want to be able to talk about preservation of various properties of modules under a base change along a map $R \to S$.
 The issue here is to define the corresponding ideal $\m_S$ as in the definition of almost mathematics.
-It turns out that the most naive ideal $\m_S:=\m S$ works well, but the reason is that the assumptions on the ideal defining almost mathematics are rather weak.
-More specifically, we could have required the flatness of the ideal $\m$ (instead of $\widetilde{\m}$), and then the ideal $\m S$ would not serve well for defining almost mathematics on $S$.
-The next lemma shows that everything works well in the current setup.
+It turns out that the most naive ideal $\m_S\coloneqq \m S$ does define an ideal of almost mathematics in $S$, but this is not entirely formal and crucially uses our choice of definition for an ideal of almost mathematics.

+More precisely, if one starts with a flat ideal $\m\subset R$, then the ideal $\m_S\subset S$ is not necessarily flat.
+However, we show that flatness of $\widetilde{\m}$ implies flatness of $\widetilde{\m_S}$.
+For this reason, it is essential to not impose a stronger condition on $\m$ to be $R$-flat in the foundations of almost mathematics.